-Here are a few steps you can take to protect your identity.
+Here are a few steps you can take to help protect your identity.

 - Review your Credit Report regularly (www.annualcreditreport.com is the only federally authorized website)